jin-zhe/cheatsheets/Python.md

 Python 3: Declare a class with explicit inheritance of `object` class:

-Python 2: Declare a new-style class
+Python 2: Declare a new-style class:
 ```py
 class MyClass(object):
   pass